JohnAgapeyev/cobfs4/README.md

 In general, using the struct cobsf4_stream in multiple threads requires synchronization on the part of the caller.
 One exception however is that due to a separation of states, reading and writing may occur simultaneously, so long as only one reader and writer is active.
 The library is not fork-safe, and a stream cannot be used in multiple processesor.

+## Throughput
+Due to the "paranoid" nature of use in the protocol polymorphism, throughput is severely limited.
+According to the Scramblesuit spec, which is referenced in Obfs4 for the protocol polymorphism, the following ranges are used:

+> For the packet length distribution, all values SHOULD be in {21..1448}.
+> For the inter-arrival time distribution, all values SHOULD be in the interval [0, 0.01].

+This means that ideal throughput is 1448 byte packets sent with zero delay, but that is statistically unlikely, so it will not be considered.
+Since we follow the "paranoid" mode of execution, unlike the ScrambleSuit tendency to maximize MTU sized packets, we will fall somewhere in that range.

+Assuming median values in both ranges, that equates to a 735 byte packet being sent every 5ms.
+This results in a throughput of 147KBps.

+A worst case scenario involves a 21 byte packet sent every 10ms.
+This results in a throughput of 2.1KBps.

+Therefore, the throughput of this library is intentionally very slow to maximize randomness in the packet flow metadata.
+This must be taken into consideration when using this library, as it is significantly lower than most end users would expect from a networking library.